 Candidates may apply their in-lieu signatures toward the number of signatures required on their Nomination Paper in accordance with Section 8061.
-Candidates are required to file a written request with the elections official to apply any valid signatures-in-lieu toward the nomination signature requirement.

 However, signatures-in-lieu may only count toward the nomination signature requirement if the signer is registered with the same political party as the candidate.
 (Elections Code §8106(d))